arthur-hav/QtB3Poker/README.md

 1. Browse issues to see if your idea is already in the roadmap.
 2. If it is, interact with it by commenting or upvoting what you would support.
-3. If not, create one, I welcomly discuss all kind of innovative changes.
+3. If not, create one, I welcome and openly discuss all kind of innovative changes.
 4. Then, submit a pull request with the changes associated to the issue.
 I will review it and integrate it; do not be shy as I welcome just about anything that completes an open issue without breaking stuff.